SmithWillSuffice/ohanga-pai/content/blog/113_murph_turf.md

 want *fiscal flows* in–out of Gov to net to zero.
 Totally different to "balancing the books".

-He mentioend that we can design an economy that gorws wages, not just empty statements about growing GDP".
+He mentioned that we can design an economy that gorws wages, not just empty statements about growing GDP".
 I wrote,

 > @5:14 no, no no, — _no_ to "growing wages".
 Yes to "growing **real** wages".